Steel Ball Run

 Steel Ball Run (スティール・ボール・ラン, Sutīru Bōru Ran) (stylized in all caps when written in Latin script) is the seventh main story arc of the Japanese manga series JoJo's Bizarre Adventure, written and illustrated by Hirohiko Araki.
 Set in the United States in 1890, it follows the journey of Johnny Joestar, a paraplegic former jockey who desires to regain the use of his legs, and Gyro Zeppeli, a disgraced Neapolitan former executioner who seeks to win amnesty for a child on death row.
 They compete in the titular cross-country horse race for a $50 million grand prize, but find themselves targeted after discovering the hidden agenda of the race's sponsor.

 The first 23 chapters were serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump in 2004 under the title of Steel Ball Run, seemingly without any connection to the JoJo's Bizarre Adventure series.
-However, when the series moved to seinen manga magazine Ultra Jump in 2005, Steel Ball Run was officially announced to be the seventh arc of JoJo's Bizarre Adventure, albeit one which seems to be set in a separate continuity from all the prior arcs.
+However, when the series moved to seinen manga magazine Ultra Jump in 2005, Steel Ball Run was officially announced to be the seventh arc of JoJo's Bizarre Adventure, albeit set in a separate continuity from all the prior arcs.
 The new continuity that began in Steel Ball Run also serves as the setting for the following arcs of the series, JoJolion and The JoJoLands.
 Its 95 chapters were combined into 24 tankōbon volumes (volumes 81–104 of the entire series), following the trend set by the previous part, Stone Ocean, of starting over the volume count.
 Viz Media has licensed the manga for English release in North America, with the first volume released in May 2025.

 Steel Ball Run has been praised for its art, characters, and story.
-An anime adaptation as the sixth season of JoJo's Bizarre Adventure: The Animation is set to be released on Netflix in 2026.
+An anime adaptation, Steel Ball Run: JoJo's Bizarre Adventure, premiered on Netflix in March 2026.